Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Things to do in Villefranche-sur-Mer

 • Go to the beach and have lunch.
-Can you think of any more simple delight?
+Can you think of a more simple delight?

 • And when you're done, take a walk from one end of town to the other.
 It's less than half an hour, but with the blue Mediterranean on one side and the colorful village on the other, you'll be walking the quintessential French Riviera.